totaloncue/guides/infra/haproxy.md

       1. listen
          1. defines a complete proxy with its frontend and backend parts combined in one section

-## Useful commands when running HAProxy standalone outside of Docker

-1. service haproxy reload
-   1. graceful reload when config changes
-1. service haproxy restart
-1. systemctl start/stop/status haproxy
-1. sudo service haproxy configtest
-1. Check configuration
-   1. haproxy -c -V -f /etc/haproxy/haproxy.cfg

 ## ACLs (Access Control Lists)

 1. Take actions based on content extracted from request, response or environment
-1. Typical actions:
-   1. block a request
-   1. select a backend
-   1. add a header
+   1. e.g. block a request, select a backend, add a header
 1. No limit to number of ACLs
 1. Format
-   1. acl <aclname> <criterion> [flags] [operator] [<value>] ...
+   1. acl \<aclname> \<criterion> [flags] [operator] [\<value>] ...
+1. Criterion = sample fetch method
+   1. default test method is implied by specified sample fetch method
    1. Data returned by sample fetch methods can be of following types:
       1. boolean
       1. integer
       1. IPV4 or IPV6 addresses
       1. string
       1. data block
+   1. Converters can be used to transform between data types
 1. Returned data can be matched against following data types:
    1. boolean
    1. integer or integer range
    1. IP address/network